 Candidates must have a master degree in physics (for a PhD student position) or a PhD in theoretical physics or a related field (for a postdoctoral position).
 An expertise in biology is welcome but is not mandatory.
 The positions are for 3 to 5 years.

 The University of Geneva (UNIGE) is world-renowned for its research and is among the top 1% best universities in the world.
-Research Scientists and PhD students are remunerated according to the standards of UNIGE, which are very generous when compared to other international programs.
+We offer an attractive research environment and salaries according to swiss standards.

 How to Apply

-Candidates must send their application — in the form of a single PDF file including a brief letter of interest, a CV, as well as contact information (not support letters) of two to three persons of reference — to: Prof. Michel Milinkovitch (michel.Milinkovitch@unige.ch).
-The position description is also available at https://www.lanevol.org/jobs
+Candidates must send their application — in the form of a single PDF file including a brief letter of interest, a CV, as well as contact information of two to three persons of reference — to Prof. Guillaume Salbreux.